 OUR REFINED WIDGET IDEAS

-Upon completing our first round of usability testing, we realized there was a lot to change with small bugs on the student front end and a full-blown redesign for the instructor view.
-We kept our initial widgets the same for students and spent most of our time making technical fixes to improve the user experience on the working prototype.
-Meanwhile, with the instructor side, we narrowed down the widgets from 5 to 3, to focus on providing instructors with actionable and accessible methods to help them understand student struggles and reach out to them.
+Upon completing our first round of usability testing, we identified key changes to make to the student and instructor views.
+We kept our initial widgets the same for students, spending most of our time making technical fixes to improve the user experience on the working prototype.
+Meanwhile, with the instructor side, we narrowed down the widgets from 5 to 3, to focus on providing instructors with actionable and accessible methods to help them understand student struggles and consequently, reach out to them.
 Each iteration was done with the users’ feedback in mind and a consistent reference to our main user needs as listed below in the key.

 KEY: